Motorola Moto Buds Bass

 • Battery life of the charging case is 34 hours on Motorola Moto Buds Bass and 36 hours on Noise Air Buds Pro 6.

-• LDAC support is available on Motorola Moto Buds Bass but not on Noise Air Buds Pro 6.
+• LDAC support is present on Motorola Moto Buds Bass but not available on Noise Air Buds Pro 6.

-• Number of microphones is 6 on Motorola Moto Buds Bass and 4 on Noise Air Buds Pro 6.
+• Motorola Moto Buds Bass has 6 microphones, while Noise Air Buds Pro 6 has 4 microphones.

 Specs Comparison